Replay review in gridiron football: U Sports football

 Video replay is used by the referees and governing bodies, only with the interest of improving safety and deterring egregious actions within sport.
-For this intent, videos that demonstrate an egregious offence within sport must undergo the appropriate video submission process whereby a Member must provide a written request to review the incident, to the Conference’s Chief Operating Officer, and copy the opposing institution within 48 hours after the conclusion of the game/contest.
+For this intent, videos that demonstrate an egregious offence within sport must undergo the appropriate video submission process whereby a member must provide a written request to review the incident, to the conference's chief operating officer, and copy the opposing institution within 48 hours after the conclusion of the game.

-A review completed by a Chief Operating Officer will only occur if one or many of the following cases has occurred during a game:
+A review completed by a chief operating officer will occur only if one or many of the following cases has occurred during a game: